wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-analysis.rst

   }

-In this example, the bitcast at the %ret value is safe because the input value is either the result of casting a %struct.S point to an i8* or the result of a safe allocation (assuming 16 is a multiple of the size of %struct.S).
+In this example, the bitcast at the %ret value is safe because the input value is either the result of casting a %struct.S pointer to an i8* or the result of a safe allocation (assuming 16 is a multiple of the size of %struct.S).
 Rather than include all of the logic necessary to prove this relationship in the bitcast analysis handling, we use a helper class (LocalPointerAnalyzer) that